 This series of teapots feature an elegant honeycomb design.
 The Japanese have been using this hexagonal pattern as a template for samurai armor for centuries.
 The Honeycomb Series teapots are available in a 30-ounce capacity, which is perfect for tea service.
 They are all coated in enamel to resist rust.
 A removable stainless steel mesh infuser is included.
 Colors include classic black, gold & taupe, gold & cranberry, lavender & silver, gold & purple, and turquoise.

-also available in a larger 30-ounce capacity, that is just under 1
+However, it is also available in a larger 30-ounce capacity, which is just under 1 quart.

 Yes, the teapot has a big wide stainless steel infuser.

 With nearly a quart of tea, the teapot is ideal if you have a few friends around for tea.

 Where to buy

 To see this teapot, click the link which will direct you to Amazon

 Iwachu Japanese Hobnail Arare Cast Iron Teapot Series

 These teapots have a hobnail design.
 This is a classic Japanese teapot design preferred by tea connoisseurs for its simple beauty.
 The Hobnail series comes in a range of sizes from 20 ounces to 44 ounces, making them perfect for every occasion.
 They are available in classic black, copper, bronze, and many other color combinations.

 It is the most familiar pattern many people will recognize.